jasonad123/Transit-TV/README.md

 ## Getting started

 Go to the [Transit API page](https://transitapp.com/partners/apis) and request access to the API.
-When you have the API key, you can place it in your environment `.env` file or however variables/secrets are managed.
+When you have the API key, you can place it in your environment `.env` file or however variables/secrets are managed for your deployment method.

 Once you have your API key, see [docs/getting-started](docs/getting-started.md) for more info on how to get started.